Find A Speaker or Advisor

 Modupe Akinola is available to advise your organization via virtual and in-person consulting meetings, interactive workshops and customized keynotes through the exclusive representation of Stern Speakers & Advisors, a division of Stern Strategy Group®.

-Modupe Akinola was last modified: March 19th, 2024 by Whitney Jennings
+Modupe Akinola was last modified: May 30th, 2024 by Justin Louis

 Read More Read Less